 Requirements to be an election judge

-- U.S. citizen eligible to vote in Minnesota
+- Must be eligible to vote in Minnesota

-- Able to read, write, and speak English
+- Must be able to read, write, and speak English

 - Must not be the spouse, parent, stepparent, child, stepchild, sibling, or stepsibling of any election judge serving in the same precinct or of any candidate in that election

 - Must not live, either permanently or temporarily, with any candidate on the ballot at that election

 - Must not be a candidate in the election

 - Strong understanding of and commitment to nonpartisanship

 - Available to work long hours on Election Day

 - Work as a team member and follow directions